 [...] // add the first product to the order _paq.push(['addEcommerceItem', "9780786706211", // (required) SKU: Product unique identifier "Endurance: Shackleton's Incredible Voyage", // (optional) Product name ["Adventure Books", "Best sellers"], // (optional) Product category, string or array of up to 5 categories 8.8, // (recommended) Product price 1 // (optional, default to 1) Product quantity ]); // Here it is important to add all other products found in the cart, even the products not updated by the current "Add to cart" click [...] // Records the cart for this visit _paq.push(['trackEcommerceCartUpdate', 15.5]); // (required) Cart amount _paq.push(['trackPageView']); [...]

 Tracking Product Page Views & Category Page Views (optional)

-Tracking product page views, and/or category page views lets Piwik process the conversion rate for each product and/or category.
+Tracking product page views, and/or category page views lets Piwik calculate the conversion rate for each product and/or category.

 It can be useful to know which product or category pages have converted your visitors into customers.
 For example, perhaps some product pages have below average conversion rates but generate high revenue.
 You may decide to improve these product pages and check their conversion rates over time.